pravrilgreen/Virtual-Audio-Driver/README.md

+# Please note
-# Please note: This software is in beta and requires test signing to be enabled.
+# This software is in beta and requires test signing to be enabled.

 # Virtual Audio Driver by MikeTheTech